urbit/docs/docs/using/filesystem.md

 the reverse of `%this`.
 This is different from `%init` because the new commit has both sides in its ancestry.

 `%fine` - "fast-forward" merge.
-This succeeds iff one head is in the ancestry of the other.
+This succeeds if one head is in the ancestry of the other.

 `%meet`, `%mate`, and `%meld` - find the most recent common ancestor to